Type of cerebral palsy in which the individual exhibits hypertonia, causing stiff and jerky movements

 Treatment of visual-motor and perceptual disorders

-Aids to assist with visual processing aids to connect the visual system to the brain
+Aids to assist with visual processing, aiding in connecting the visual system to the brain

 Treatment of orthopedic conditions such as